 What’s the Best Car Rental Insurance in Iceland?

-If you want the most coverage possible, you’ll want to purchase a full, premium insurance package while in Iceland.
-A premium insurance package includes all of your extra insurances that you would otherwise need to purchase separately.
+If you want the most coverage possible while in Iceland, you’ll want to purchase a full insurance package that includes all of your extra insurance that you would otherwise need to purchase separately.

-All car rental reservations made through Lava Car Rental’s premium insurance package includes all of the below and comes with a 120,000 ISK self-risk or deductible (equal to approximately $1050 USD or 980 EUR as per the current exchange rate):
+All car rental reservations made through Lava Car Rental's website come automatically equipped with all of the insurance below and a 150,000 ISK self-risk or deductible (equal to approximately $1050 USD or 980 EUR as per the current exchange rate):

 - SCDW: Super Collision Damage Waiver